tosin2013/middleware_ocpv/README.md

 ### Ansible Controller

-The provisioning process will configure Ansible Controller to manage the lab.
+The provisioning process will configure Ansible Controller to manage the collection.
 The location of Controller as well as credentials must be specified.
 Set the `controller_hostname`, `controller_username` and `controller_password` variables in the [vars/provision.yml](vars/provision.yml) file.

 ### Python Dependencies